syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### EndEdit

-The `SfDataGrid.endEdit` method can be called to programmatically end editing.
-To end the editing programmatically, follow the code example:
+The `SfDataGrid.endEdit` method can be called to programmatically end the editing for specific cell.

 {% tabs %}
 {% highlight dart %}